Yom Kippur War: Naval operations

 According to Admiral Ze'ev Almog, the Israeli Navy escorted tankers from the Gulf to Eilat throughout the war, and Israeli tankers sailing from Iran were directed to bypass the Red Sea.
 As a result of these actions and the failure of Egypt's Mediterranean blockade, the transport of oil, grain and weapons to Israeli ports was made possible throughout nearly the entire war.
 A post-war survey found that during the entire war period, Israel suffered no oil shortages, and even sold oil to third parties affected by the Arab oil embargo.
-This claim was disputed by Edgar O'Ballance, who claimed that no oil went to Israel during the blockade, and the Eilat-Ashdod pipeline was empty by the end of the war.
+This survey was disputed by Edgar O'Ballance, who said that no oil went to Israel during the blockade, and the Eilat-Ashdod pipeline was empty by the end of the war.

 Israel responded with a counter-blockade of Egypt in the Gulf of Suez.
 The Israeli blockade was enforced by naval vessels based at Sharm el-Sheikh and on the Sinai coast facing the Gulf of Suez.
 The Israeli blockade substantially damaged the Egyptian economy.
 According to historian Gammal Hammad, Egypt's principal ports, Alexandria and Port Safaga, remained open to shipping throughout the war.
 Throughout the war, the Israeli Navy enjoyed complete command of the seas both in the Mediterranean approaches and in the Gulf of Suez.

 During the last week of the war, Egyptian frogmen carried out three or four raids on Eilat.
 The attacks caused minor damage, but created some alarm.

 According to Israeli and Western sources, the Israelis lost no vessels in the war.
 Israeli vessels were "targeted by as many as 52 Soviet-made anti-ship missiles", but none hit their targets.
 According to historian Benny Morris, the Egyptians lost seven missile boats and four torpedo boats and coastal defense craft, while the Syrians lost five missile boats, one minesweeper, and one coastal defense vessel.